-The Postrefusal Sexual Persistence Scale (Struckman-Johnson et al., 2003) is 19 item measure of post-refusal sexual persistence, defined as pursuing sexual contact with a partner after they initially refused (Struckman-Johnson et al., 2003).
+The Postrefusal Sexual Persistence Scale (Struckman-Johnson et al., 2003) is 19 item measure of postrefusal sexual persistence, defined as pursuing sexual contact with a partner after they initially refused (Struckman-Johnson et al., 2003).
 The original scale is separated into four sections, and the following three were used in this study in relation to both coercing others and their experience of being coerced: (1) nonverbal sexual arousal tactics (three items); (2) emotional manipulation and deception strategies (eight items); (3) exploitation of the intoxicated (two items).
 Example items include "persistent kissing and touching" and "taking off your clothes" (nonverbal sexual arousal), "telling lies" and "questioning their sexuality" (emotional manipulation and deception), and "purposely getting them drunk" and "taking advantage while they were intoxicated" (exploitation of the intoxicated).
-Participants report perpetration and victimization since the age of 16 years old and items are scored 1 (yes) or 0 (no) and summed to create a total for each subscale.
-Each subscale demonstrated acceptable internal consistency (nonverbal sexual arousal perpetration: $\alpha = .79$; nonverbal sexual arousal victimization: $\alpha = .74$; emotional manipulation perpetration: $\alpha = .82$; emotional manipulation victimization: $\alpha = .70$; exploitation of the intoxicated victimization: α = .71), except exploitation of the intoxicated perpetration (α = .42) which may reflect the short (i.e., two item) nature of the subscale.
+Participants report perpetration and victimisation since the age of 16 years old and items are scored 1 (yes) or 0 (no) and summed to create a total for each subscale.
+Each subscale demonstrated acceptable internal consistency (nonverbal sexual arousal perpetration: $\alpha = .79$; nonverbal sexual arousal victimisation: $\alpha = .74$; emotional manipulation perpetration: $\alpha = .82$; emotional manipulation victimisation: a = .70; exploitation of the intoxicated victimisation: a = .71), except exploitation of the intoxicated perpetration (a = .42) which may reflect the short (i.e. two item) nature of the subscale.

-The Borderline Personality - BP (9 items) and Histrionic Personality - HP (8 items) subscales were included from the Personality Diagnostic Questionnaire-4 (Hyler et al., 1994).
-The questionnaire was developed from the DSM-IV and DSM-V to screen for the presence of traits associated with borderline and histrionic personality.
-Participants respond to a series of questions by circling either 'true' (scored 1) or 'false' (scored 0) in relation to how they have tended to feel, act, and think over the past several years.
+The Borderline Personality Disorder - BPD (9 items) and Histrionic Personality Disorder - HPD (8 items) subscales were included from the Personality Diagnostic Questionnaire-4 (Hyler, 1994).
+The questionnaire was developed from the DSM-IV and DSM-V to screen for the presence of personality disorder traits.
+Participants respond to a series of questions by circling either "true" (scored 1) or "false" (scored 0) in relation to how they have tended to feel, act, and think over the past several years.
 Items are summed to create a total for each subscale, with a higher score indicating a higher level of traits associated with borderline and histrionic personality.
-Example items include "I often wonder who I really am" (BP) and "I use my looks to get the attention that I need" (HP).
-Cronbach alphas for the present study were: BP: $\alpha = .66$ and HP: $\alpha = .59$.
+Example items include "I often wonder who I really am" (BPD) and "I use my looks to get the attention that I need" (HPD).
+Cronbach alphas for the present study were: BPD: $\alpha = .66$ and HPD: $\alpha = .59$.

-The Love Attitudes Scale: Short Form (Hendrick, Hendrick, & Dicke, 1998) is an 18item version of the original Hendrick and Hendrick (1986) questionnaire.
+The Love Attitudes Scale: Short Form (Hendrick et al., 1998) is an 18-item version of the original Hendrick and Hendrick questionnaire.
 Six subscales each represent a different love style: Eros (passionate love); Ludus (game-playing love); Storge (friendship love); Pragma (practical love); Mania (possessive, dependent love); and Agape (altruistic love).
 Example items include "Our love is the best kind because it grew out of a long friendship" (Storge) and "I would rather suffer myself than let my partner suffer" (Agape).
 Participants responded to each item (in relation to their current or most recent relationship) on a five-point scale which ranged from 1 (strongly agree) to 5 (strongly disagree).
 The scores were added together for each subscale and were scored continuously.
 Each subscale displayed adequate internal consistency: Eros: $\alpha = .73$; Ludus: $\alpha = .71$; Storge: $\alpha = .89$; Pragma: $\alpha = .75$; Mania: $\alpha = .76$; and Agape: $\alpha = .75$.